PankratzLab/Genvisis-Docs/create-marker-positions-illumina.md

 ### Create Marker Positions (Illumina)

-This step uses a manifest file to determine where probes lie in the genome.
+This step uses an Illumina manifest file to determine where probes lie in the genome.

 Choose the [.csv version of the manifest](https://docs.google.com/document/d/1BMu1zp8er9NY-QFRh-7ZOeX1HnGj_yAYYh3BarASwPY/edit?pli=1#bookmark=id.e14mve4bgxmr) used to create the original project in GenomeStudio.
 This file should already be in **[ProjectDir]**.